 Use a passcode, and configure your device to reset itself after 10 failed attempts.

 Please share this post with friends and family.
-And please post comments below and let me know what you think.
+And please let me know what you think.